Luo Senwen

-Luo Senwen (罗森文 (羅森文, Luó Sēnwén); born 16 January 1993) is a Chinese football player who currently plays as a midfielder for Wuhan Three Towns in the Chinese Super League.
+Luo Senwen (罗森文 (羅森文, Luó Sēnwén); born 16 January 1993) is a Chinese football player who currently plays as a midfielder for Qingdao Hainiu in the Chinese Super League.

 Club career

 After playing in the youth squad of Shandong Luneng Taishan, Luo started his professional football career in 2011.
 He played for Shandong Youth (Shandong Luneng youth team) in the China League Two and scored 2 goals in 13 appearances in the season.
 On 13 August, he scored his first league goal in a 4–0 home victory against Qingdao QUST.
 Luo was promoted to Shandong Luneng's first team squad by Henk ten Cate in 2012.
 He made his debut for Shandong on 1 August 2013 in a 2–0 home win against Guangzhou R&F, coming on as a substitute for Wang Yongpo in the 76th minute.
 Luo failed to establish with the club and was loaned to China League One side Chengdu Tiancheng for half season in July 2015.

 On 14 February 2015, Luo was loaned to China League One side Hebei China Fortune for the 2015 season.
 He made a permanent transfer to Hebei China Fortune on 31 December 2015 after the club won promotion to the Chinese Super League.
 He would go on to play a vital part as the club were able to finish seventh and remain within the top tier.
 After several seasons within the club he would see his playing time diminish and on 29 July 2019 he was loaned out to another top-tier club and his personal hometown team of Chongqing Dangdai Lifan.

 On 11 April 2021 he would be loaned out to second-tier club Wuhan Three Towns for the 2021 China League One campaign.
 The move would turn out to be a big successes and he would go on to establish himself as a vital member of the team and help aid the club to win the league title and gain promotion as the club entered the top tier for the first time in their history.
 The following campaign Wuhan would make the move permanent and he would be part of the squad that won the 2022 Chinese Super League title for the first time in the clubs history.

+On 13 January 2025, Luo joined the Chinese Super League club Qingdao Hainiu as free agent.